leadr-msu/kepler-gl/index.md

 ## Interactions Settings
-When you click on the icon on the upper-left hand side of your screen that looks like a cirlce with a cursor over it, you have the ability to adjust how certain interactions on your map look.
+When you click on the icon on the upper-left hand side of your screen that looks like a circle with a cursor over it, you have the ability to adjust how certain interactions on your map look.
 There are two options within this settings list: Tooltip and Brush.
 1. Tooltip:
     * This is where you can change the information that appears when you scroll over a point.
     * What appears in the box under “tooltip” are some of the columns from the .csv that was uploaded to Kepler